bollinsure.com/business/cyber-insurance

 Regulatory Defense & Fines

-Covers CCPA regulatory investigations, defense costs, and fines imposed by the California Privacy Protection Agency (CPPA).
+Can help with CCPA-related regulatory investigations, defense costs, and certain covered penalties where insurable by law and policy terms.
 Also covers PCI-DSS fines for payment card breaches.

 // tech_e&o